-Making a difference for learners with profound and multiple learning difficulties
+Improving the learning experience for pupils with profound and multiple learning difficulties

-Existing buildings on the site were demolished to accommodate a new, part-two storey, building that will provide almost 1,200 square metres of new teaching space for the school, stepped across the steeply sloping site.
-Early site studies focused on the connectivity of the school and how these needs could best be accommodated within a constrained site to respond to the steeply sloping site levels.
-The stepped plan allowed the internal lift to be used to navigate from the top of the site to the bottom on a daily basis, supported by an external ramp.
+Existing buildings on the site were demolished to accommodate a new, part two-storey building that will provide almost 1,200 square metres of new teaching space for the school.
+A steeply sloping site, early studies focused on the connectivity of the school and how these needs could be met within a constrained footprint and best respond to the steeply sloping levels.
+The stepped plan was developed to allow the internal lift to navigate from the top of the site to the bottom on a daily basis, supported by an external ramp.